Hydrogen sulfide

-Hydrogen sulfide is a chemical compound with the formula H2S|auto=1.
-It is a colorless chalcogen-hydride gas, and is poisonous, corrosive, and flammable, with trace amounts in ambient atmosphere having a characteristic foul odor of rotten eggs.
-The underground mine gas term for foul-smelling hydrogen sulfide-rich gas mixtures is stinkdamp.
+Hydrogen sulfide or hydrogen sulphide (Commonwealth English) is a chemical compound with the formula H2S|auto=1.
+It is a colorless hydrogen chalcogenide gas, and is toxic, corrosive, and flammable.
+Trace amounts in ambient atmosphere have a characteristic foul odor of rotten eggs.
 Swedish chemist Carl Wilhelm Scheele is credited with having discovered the chemical composition of purified hydrogen sulfide in 1777.
-The British English spelling of this compound is hydrogen sulphide, a spelling no longer recommended by the Royal Society of Chemistry or the International Union of Pure and Applied Chemistry.

 Hydrogen sulfide is toxic to humans and most other animals by inhibiting cellular respiration in a manner similar to hydrogen cyanide.
 When it is inhaled or its salts are ingested in high amounts, damage to organs occurs rapidly with symptoms ranging from breathing difficulties to convulsions and death.
 Despite this, the human body produces small amounts of this sulfide and its mineral salts, and uses it as a signalling molecule.

 Hydrogen sulfide is often produced from the microbial breakdown of organic matter in the absence of oxygen, such as in swamps and sewers; this process is commonly known as anaerobic digestion, which is done by sulfate-reducing microorganisms.
 It also occurs in volcanic gases, natural gas deposits, and sometimes in well-drawn water.

 Properties

 Hydrogen sulfide is slightly denser than air.
 A mixture of H2S and air can be explosive.

+Oxidation

-In general, hydrogen sulfide acts as a reducing agent, although in the presence of a base, it can act as an acid by donating a proton and forming SH−.
+In general, hydrogen sulfide acts as a reducing agent, as indicated by its ability to reduce sulfur dioxide in the Claus process.
 Hydrogen sulfide burns in oxygen with a blue flame to form sulfur dioxide (SO2) and water: